idiomatic/flowfree/README.md

 * Mandatory segment end extension prefers just-moved endpoint (does not increment the index)
 * Guesses recycle the existing Tiles to avoid one clone
-* Pattern results are tile offsets and are lazily added to optimize multiple guesses
+* Pattern results are tile offsets and are lazily used to optimize multiple guesses